 The earliest implementation of matrix bands generally required minor custom fabrication techniques such as soldering, scoring and cutting, or using fusing compounds.
 However, preformed, adjustable bands became the standard in the last 50 years [5].
 Preformed bands reduce the time to placement as structural modifications are not necessary, only forced bending.
 There are two main types of preformed dental matrix bands, sectional and circumferential [6].
 Sectional matrix bands are more suited for proximal cavities and only fit around half of the tooth.
 They are required to be supported by a ring fit as well as levered by a wedge between two teeth.
-Circumferential matrix bands are generally used with a tofflemire retainer and are wrapped around the whole tooth.
-The tofflemire is able to tighten the band around the tooth and still requires the use of a wedge.
-Both of these are used commonly in practice although 74% of dentists prefer the sectional band method [7].
+Circumferential matrix bands are generally used with a TofflemireTM retainer, seen in Figure 1, and are wrapped around the whole tooth.
+The Tofflemire is able to tighten the band around the tooth but still requires the use of a wedge for a tight contact, contour, and separation of the teeth.
+Dental matrix ring clamps are often used as well as dental wedges for the same purposes.
+Both sectional and circumferential matrix bands are used commonly in practice although 74% of dentists prefer the sectional band method [7].
 Most bands that are created for interproximal cavities use a circumferential model which was not desired by the client.
 There are a couple examples of sectional matrix band models but none are mainstays in the market and some have issues that make the models undesirable for the client.

-The Tofflemire[TM] matrix band and retainer is a circumferential design meant to wrap around a single tooth during an interproximal procedure.
+The TofflemireTM matrix band and retainer is a circumferential design meant to wrap around a single tooth during an interproximal procedure.
 This system is used in conjunction with dental wedges to create a better fit with the gingival surface and create space in the interproximal area of the teeth.
 The band is first burnished to create a contour along the bottom edge to fit between the gum line and tooth.
 Then the band is folded into a teardrop shape, placed into the head of the retainer and clamped into place, ready for tightening around the tooth [8].
 Our client currently uses this system, as seen in Figure 1, but is limited by the tedious setup and ability to only work on one tooth at a time.